"Staged-and-Tailored" Informed Consent

 Background

-This symposium addresses the James Lind Priority Setting Partnership on Recruitment in Randomised Trials Top Priority Question: What are the best approaches to optimise the informed consent process (who should take consent, timing of consent, method and format of consent) to improve recruitment of members of the public to randomised trials?
+By bringing together a wide range of stakeholders in pragmatic trial design this symposium will help address the James Lind Priority Setting Partnership on Recruitment in Randomised Trials Top Priority Question: "What are the best approaches to optimise the informed consent process (who should take consent, timing of consent, method and format of consent) to improve recruitment of members of the public to randomised trials?"

 Abstract Submission Guidelines